wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 	autoconf -B build/autoconf_prepend-include

-	and rerun both `bakefile_gen` and `autoconf` afterwards to update the version in the generated files too.

 ## MSW Visual Studio Official Builds

 To build official x86 and x64 shared binaries the following are prerequisites: